MeTTacuS/NeuralNetwork/README.md

 1) Neuron with sigmoid and ReLu activation functions.
 2) Training of a single neuron (perceptron) in solving a classification problem, performing a study using two data sets
 Using Iris data from https://archive.ics.uci.edu/ml/datasets/iris
+3) Artificial neural network(direct propagation) using the WEKA system.